Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/agentcore_app/README.md

 ### Cloud MCP Server

-Provides gateway configuration for AWS Bedrock AgentCore that:
+Provides gateway configuration for Amazon Bedrock AgentCore that:
 - Exposes the Insurance API endpoints as MCP tools
 - Configures authentication using Amazon Cognito
 - Sets up the execution environment for the tools